Skip to main content

 Zestril (lisinopril)

 In patients with the category of heart failure with preserved ejection fraction (HFpEF) or stable coronary artery disease with hypertension, an angiotensin-converting enzyme inhibitor (ACEi) such as Zestril (lisinopril) may be an alternative to metoprolol.
-Lisinopril can help meet guideline recommendations to achieve a systolic blood pressure of less than 130 mmHg and a diastolic blood pressure less than 80 mmHg.
-In those patients with HFrEF, lisinopril might be added to a preferred beta-blocker in this setting.
+Lisinopril can help meet guideline recommendations to achieve a systolic blood pressure of less than 130 mmHg and a diastolic blood pressure of less than 80 mmHg.
+In those patients with HFrEF, lisinopril might be added to a preferred beta blocker in this setting.
 In patients with underlying kidney disease resulting in proteinuria, lisinopril is a good option for therapy as well.

 Calan (Verapamil)

 Atrial fibrillation, an irregular heart rate, is common in patients with HFpEF.
-Guidelines recommend management of atrial fibrillation in HFpEF with a rate-controlling medication like verapamil.
+Guidelines recommend the management of atrial fibrillation in HFpEF with a rate-controlling medication like verapamil.
 It is preferred over metoprolol in the setting of COPD or bronchospasm for this indication but should be avoided in the management of HFrEF.

 Natural alternatives to metoprolol